 Oil with a high smoking temperatures are good to make fried rice.
-For a lovely nutty aroma, I suggest toasted sesame oil.
+For a lovely nutty aroma, I suggest toasted sesame oil but use it on a low heat.
 Fats like sunflower, avocado, peanut oil and butter are some better options.

 Long grained non-sticky rice is usually used in Chinese cooking.
 Basmati recipe fits the bill as it is long grained and non-sticky as well.
 Try to use aged basmati rice for best results.